timotto/ardumower-modem/README.md

 The Prometheus endpoint of the ArduMower Modem makes it easy to collect metrics about the ArduMower and the Modem.

+### Control the mowing robot with the PS4 controller
+- The robotic lawnmower can be controlled with a PS4 controller
+- Button assignment:
+   left joystick -> fast movements, right joystick -> slow movements, cross + R2 -> linear movements + rotation on the spot, triangle -> start automatic mowing, rectangle -> stop automatic mowing,
+   circle -> mowing motor on/off,
+   cross -> skip next mowing point,
+   L1 -> reduce mowing speed,
+   R1 -> increase mowing speed
+- The configuration is done via the web interface

+-> The compilation is done with PlatformIO.
+Required dependencies are stored in platformio.ini.

 ## Dependencies

 ### Development Environment

 The sketch is developed using [Arduino 1.8.16](https://www.arduino.cc/) and the [Arduino core for the ESP32 1.0.6](https://github.com/espressif/arduino-esp32).
 All automation is orchestrated by a [Taskfile](https://taskfile.dev/).
 Building the web interface requires Node JS.
 The tools to package the web interface and to run the validation tests require Go.

 ### Arduino Libraries